to finance the growth of impact enterprises throughout the Chicago region to:

 Christina Córdova-Herrera manages the overall communications, marketing, and community outreach efforts for Benefit Chicago.

 Prior to joining Benefit Chicago, Christina worked as the Communications Manager for Online and Spanish Media at the Catholic Charities of the Archdiocese of Chicago, where she managed the website content, social media profiles, and Spanish media relations for the organization.
 She also provided strategic digital ad placement recommendations for several of the organizations’ direct service programs.
 Previously, Christina served as a Marketing Manager for Viva Entertainment Network, a Hispanic marketing, concert, talent, and venue management company, where she managed multiple event marketing programs, deliverables, and sponsorship opportunities for a variety of clients, including several Fortune 500 companies.

-Christina received her B.A. from Columbia College Chicago in Marketing Communications.
+Christina received her BA from Columbia College Chicago in Marketing Communications.

-Manager of OperationsRead more
+Director of OperationsRead more